 On September 9, 1996, a part-time Recycling Educator was added to the staff.
-As our twenty-year plan progressed, the District recognized the increasing need for ongoing public education and a full-time Education Coordinator.
+As our twentyyear plan progressed, the District recognized the increasing need for ongoing public education and a full-time Education Coordinator.
 The part-time position was upgraded to full-time in January of 2001.
-In 2020, emphasis has been placed on continued school and community out-reach programs as well as forging relationships with local businesses and not-for-profits.
+In 2020, emphasis has been placed on continued school and community outreach programs, as well as forging relationships with local businesses and not-for-profits.

-Educational Outreach 2019
+Educational Outreach 2020

-Touch-A-Truck - The Compost Turning Machine made an appearance as part of the Touch-A-Truck event at Clifty Park.
+- Touch-A-Truck This event did not take place in 2020 due to COVID.
+In past years the Compost Turning Machine made an appearance as part of the Touch-A-Truck event at Clifty Park.
 The Compost Turner was equipped with a slide so students could climb up and explore the machine, then slide down when they were finished.
-Over 1,000 students in Pre-K through 2nd grade attend the annual event.

-- In-classroom/After School Programs Presentations in the classrooms continued to maintain popularity in 2019.
-The Education Coordinator presented to approximately 1,383 students. - The Landfill Field Trip Over 833 residents from 3rd Grade through adults visited the Landfill in 2019.
-The Education Center is an origination point for all landfill tours, followed by a trolley ride to the landfill lookout tower and wetlands.
-The trolley, donated in 1999 by the Custer Foundation, is pulled around the landfill by a tractor with stops at the active disposal cell, a disposal cell being constructed (when available), a leachate storage pond, wetlands area, the scale house and the recycling/reuse center. - Recycling Center & Bioswale/3 R's Pavilion Tour Many teachers recognized the importance of showing students where the recyclables go and how they are processed.
-We welcomed 1,127 students for the Recycling Center Tour in 2019.
+Over 1,000 students in Pre-K through 2nd grade usually attend the annual event. - In-classroom/After School Programs- Presentations in the classrooms started off well in 2020 with over 400 students reached January to March before COVID closed schools, cancelling the remaining programs scheduled in spring.
+Classroom visits were not allowed in the fall of 2020 due to COVID, however, the educator was able to present virtual programming to 25 Schmitt Elementary students.
+During the summer we partnered with the Bartholomew County Public Library to provide at home programming. - The Landfill Field Trip The Education Center is an origination point for all landfill tours, followed by a trolley ride to the landfill lookout tower and wetlands.
+The trolley, donated in 1999 by the Custer Foundation, is pulled around the landfill by a tractor with stops at the active disposal cell, a disposal cell being constructed (when available), a leachate storage pond, wetlands area, the scale house, and the recycling/reuse center.
+Due to COVID, 13 spring landfill tours (over 300 students) were cancelled.
+COVID impacted fall tours as well, but the soil science class from Ivy Tech was able to tour in September.

+- Recycling Center & Bioswale/3 R's Pavilion Tour Many teachers recognize the importance of showing students where the recyclables go and how they are processed.
+Due to COVID, all seven spring tours (130 students) were cancelled, however, a small group tour was given in September of 2020.
 The Bioswale and 3R's Pavilion signage was updated in 2017. - The Little Red School House The popular reuse center provides local educators with materials donated by local residents and businesses that would normally be landfilled.
 This program is popular with Bartholomew County Teachers as well as with Girl Scouts, Boy Scouts, Bible School Classes and Home School Teachers.
 The supplies are given to educators at no cost to taxpayers.
-Signage on the building was updated in 2017. - Columbus East and North Senior Projects In 2018, the Education Coordinator mentored 8 seniors with their senior projects by providing information and resources on recycling and the environment.
-Projects this year have included used shoe drives, document shredding, bioswale refurbishing, Earth Day planning and creative reuse projects.
-The Education Coordinator also served as a panel judge during senior project presentations.
-Pictured below is a Senior Project student who donated a Flag Disposal Box to the C/B Recycling Center.

-Adult & Public Presentations- Presentations and information on a variety of topics including recycling, water quality and landfills were given to 168 adult members of the community.
-Special events included area business's environmental health and safety fairs, Ivy Tech Ag class, BCPL, Just Friends, Kiwanis, and Mudlark Garden Club.
-Traditional events included: The Bartholomew Co 4-H Fair, Déjà Vu Art and Fine Craft Show, Earth Day and America Recycles Day.
-We partnered with Bartholomew County Soil & Water to organize a presentation Pollinator Workshop.
+Signage on the building was updated in 2017. - Columbus East and North Senior Projects For the class of 2020, the Education Coordinator mentored 3 seniors whose projects included a flag collection box, outdoor musical instrument station donated to Clifty Creek elementary, and Earth Day event coordination.
+The Education Coordinator is mentoring 2 senior projects for the 2020-2021 school year featuring creative reuse and Adopt-A-Road clean up. - Adult & Public Presentations- Virtual presentations were the safe option in 2020 due to COVID.
+Working with Purdue Extension, a virtual tour of the recycling center was filmed, a virtual compost workshop was held, and a compost presentation was made to the 2020 Master Gardener class.
+Other presentations included Sunrise and Noon Rotary, a waste reduction webinar with Cummins employees across the globe, and a virtual Project Rain Barrel workshop through a grant from River Network.